Russian airliner with 224 aboard crashes in Egypt's Sinai, all killed

 Experts consistently warn air accidents are usually caused by a cocktail of factors, both human and technical.

-According to FlightRadar24, an authoritative Sweden-based flight tracking service, the aircraft was descending rapidly at about 6,000 feet (1,800 meters) per minute when the signal was lost to air traffic control.

-France's civil aviation safety agency (BEA) said it would send a team to Egypt on Nov.
-1 to join investigators from Germany and Russia.
-The United States Secretary of State John Kerry offered U.S. assistance, if needed, a spokesman said.

-(Additional reporting by Ehab Farouk, Ahmed Aboulenein, Lin Noueihed and Abdelnasser Aboul Elfadl in Cairo, Jason Bush and Christian Lowe in Moscow, Tim Hepher in Paris; Writing by Michael Georgy and Lin Noueihed; Editing by Ralph Boulton and Raissa Kasolowsky)
+(Additional reporting by Ehab Farouk, Jason Bush in Moscow, Tim Hepher in Paris; Writing by Michael Georgy; editing by Ralph Boulton)